Qualifying for Low Income Senior Housing - How to find it

 While there may be others that are available, the most popular low income senior housing programs are offered as either tax credits to developers or as subsidies to communities or tenants.
 The three programs that offer the greatest help to seniors are:

 - Program 1: HUD’s Section 202 Affordable Senior Housing

 - Program 2: HUD’s Housing Voucher Program

 - Program 3: The Low Income Housing Tax Credit (LIHTC) Program

 These are each very different programs, and each program imposes its own unique requirements and processes to qualify.
 While some of the programs below are specific to the elderly, many are not and may not have some of the supportive services that are needed by an aging person.

-HUD’s Section 202 Supportive Housing for the Elderly (also known as the Affordable Senior Housing Program) is a branch off of of HUD’s Section 8 program.
+HUD’s Section 202 Supportive Housing for the Elderly (also known as the Affordable Senior Housing Program) is a branch off of of HUD’s Section 8 program department of housing.
 The program works by providing low-rate loans for non-profit senior community developers at a very low cost.
 Another component to this program is the guarantee of funds in the form of rental subsidies with the requirement that tenant applicants of these communities meet eligibility requirements.
 Although the Section 202 program has been around since 1959, funding for the development of new affordable senior housing communities isn’t often made available by the federal government.
 In fact, in 2019 a Notice of Funding Availability was released for the development of these communities for the first time in ten years.